Your Questions Answered

 The quickest way to report scams or attempted scams is through Action Fraud, the UK’s national reporting centre for fraud and internet crime.
 You can make reports via their website, or by phoning them on 0300 123 2040.

 Harbour - one of the world’s leading litigation funders - has agreed to fund the CALL claim in full.
 As a result, there is nothing for BT customers to pay even if CALL lose the case.
+The total amount secured by Harbour at the moment is £25,654,695.36.
+Harbour has also secured ATE funding to an amount totalling £16.5million.

 If the claim is successful, we will seek permission from the Competition Appeal Tribunal (the designated court for these types of actions) for Harbour to be remunerated out of any unclaimed compensation, to reflect the investment it has made to help bring the case to court.
 Importantly, this means Harbour's remuneration will not have any impact on the amount of compensation that each affected customer is entitled to.